bryan-hoang/dnd-notes/notes/tidebreaker.md

   job to repair a gold/silver sword (Stormbringer).
 Name for the job was deliberately removed???
 - Cyclops Ale
+- Werewolves are moved to an island sanctuary
+  - **TODO: SOLVE ISSUE!**

 ### World Building